angelomorgado/CARLA-Ultimate-Template/env/README.md

 (Choose only the most appropriate)

-- /Game/Carla/Maps/Town01
+- /Game/Carla/Maps/Town01 <- small city roads with junctions with lightpoles
-- /Game/Carla/Maps/Town01_Opt
-- /Game/Carla/Maps/Town02
+- /Game/Carla/Maps/Town02 <- Has city roads and junctions (neighborhood)
-- /Game/Carla/Maps/Town02_Opt
-- /Game/Carla/Maps/Town03
-- /Game/Carla/Maps/Town03_Opt
-- /Game/Carla/Maps/Town04
-- /Game/Carla/Maps/Town04_Opt
-- /Game/Carla/Maps/Town05
-- /Game/Carla/Maps/Town05_Opt
-- /Game/Carla/Maps/Town06
-- /Game/Carla/Maps/Town06_Opt
-- /Game/Carla/Maps/Town07
-- /Game/Carla/Maps/Town07_Opt
+- /Game/Carla/Maps/Town03 <- Big city with roundabouts lightpoles, big junctions and inclined roads, also has big road and even a tunnel.
+- /Game/Carla/Maps/Town04 <- Highway with small city in the center with lightpoles and junctions
+- /Game/Carla/Maps/Town05 <- Highway with big city in the center with big junctions, lightpoles
+- /Game/Carla/Maps/Town07 <- Village road with street signs and small intersections with lightpoles
-- /Game/Carla/Maps/Town10HD
+- /Game/Carla/Maps/Town10HD <- Default map, big city with intersections, lightpoles
-- /Game/Carla/Maps/Town10HD_Opt
-- /Game/Carla/Maps/Town11/Town11
-- /Game/Carla/Maps/Town12/Town12

 #### Available Weather Conditions